beta exclusive

 • ~/Library/LaunchAgents/

-To access them, open the Finder, press Shift+Command+G, and paste the desired path.
+To delete files on Mac after uninstallation, open the Finder, press Shift+Command+G, and paste the desired path.
 Be careful, you might delete an important file.

 Tip.
-For a safe and effective app removal, we recommend CleanMyMac X. It uninstalls the app with all its remaining files and even finds leftovers of apps you uninstalled manually.
+For a safe and effective app removal, we recommend CleanMyMac.
+It uninstalls the app with all its remaining files and even finds leftovers of apps you uninstalled manually.

-Uninstalling via Finder and Lunchpad doesn't always work.
-Sometimes, the deleted app still shows up on Mac.
+Uninstalling via Finder and Launchpad doesn't always work.
+Sometimes, the deleted app still shows up on the Mac.
 Sometimes, the deletion is blocked.
 We've compiled the most common reasons for failed software removal and ways to fix them.

 Tip.
 If you encounter the problem "App can't be moved to Trash because it's open," it's good to have a tool that quickly quits many programs.
 We recommend QuitAll.
 It lives in the menu bar and shows all running programs, including those in the background.
 Any of them can be turned off with a single click.